Kadakkarappally

 Kadakkarappally is a village in Alappuzha district in the Indian state of Kerala.
 It is a panchayat which comes under the Cherthala Assembly constituency.

-The village is home to Thankey church (St.Mary's Forane Church).
+The village is home to St. Mary's Forane Church, Thankey.

-Party

 List of ward members of Kadakkarapally

 The Panchayat president is the head of this panchayat.
 People do not directly elect the president.
-He or she is elected by the ward members, and can rule for five years with the members' support.
+The ward members elect the president who can rule for five years with the members' support.